Poole Park: Attractions

 Facilities include two children's play areas, tennis courts, a bowling green, miniature golf and Poole Park Railway (a ridable miniature railway).
-A cricket field and pavilion inside the park are home to Poole Town Cricket Club and water sport activities such as sailing, windsurfing, kayaking, rowing and model yacht racing with Poole Radio Yacht Club take place on the lake.
+A cricket field and pavilion inside the park are home to the Poole Town Cricket Club, and water sport activities such as sailing, windsurfing, kayaking, rowing and model yacht racing with Poole Radio Yacht Club take place on the lake.
 The boating lake is around 21 hectares in size and between 1 and 1.5 meters deep.
 The lake can only be emptyed or filled during spring tides via sluices to the harbour, it is also filled via the local surface water drainage system meaning that the water is brackish (a mixture of salt and freshwater).

 Every Saturday morning Parkrun—a free timed 5 km running event—is held at 9:00 am, starting near the water fountain.
 The run uses flat tarmac paths and flat hard compact gravel within the park.
-Poole Parkrun regularly hosts over 500 runners each week.
+Poole Parkrun regularly hosts over 900 runners each week.

 On Christmas Day 2019 Poole parkrun set a new attendance record of 1345 runners.